Posted on August 30, 2017 by Mariangela

 Last steps to launch

 Follow the launch campaign teams as they prepare ESA’s Earth observation satellites for liftoff.
-Next to launch is the Sentinel-5P satellite on 13 October from the Plesetsk cosmodrome in Russia.
+Next satellite planned for launch later this year is MetOp-C from Kourou, Europe’s spaceport in French Guiana.

 ESA’s Earth observation missions are launched from a number of sites, such as Plesetsk in Russia, Baikonur in Kazakhstan and from Europe’s spaceport in French Guiana.

 The ‘launch campaign’ starts when the satellite is shipped to the launch site.
 Over the following month or so, the launch campaign team thoroughly tests and fuels the satellite and integrates it with the rocket before it is rolled out to the launch pad.